tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-usbpower.md

 ![PSU Module](images/panels/module-usbpower.jpg)

-This module is intended to provide energy to devices powered directly by USB ports.
-These devices may be inside the minilab or outside (on a workbench, for example).
+This module is intended to power up the devices with USB power cords.
+These devices may be inside the minilab rack mount or outside (on a workbench, for example).
 I did´t built it from stratch.
-Instead, I used an USB charger with 4 standard ports and an extra port with Quick Charge 3.0 standard capabilities.
+Instead, I used an USB charger with 4 ports and an extra port with Quick Charge 3.0 standard capabilities.

 ## Schematics